iota-community/IOTA-eXperience-Team/README.md

 ## Governance and Current Members

 The  IOTA Experience Team is a team that collaborates alongside the IOTA Foundation.
-See [The IOTA Experience Team Charter] to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.
+See the [IOTA Experience Team Charter] to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.

 ### IOTA Experience Team Members